-Judith Bishop is Senior Manager of Linguistic Services and Principal Linguist at Appen Butler Hill, Inc. She has completed an MPhil. in French Literature from Cambridge University, a Masters of Fine Arts (poetry) from Washington University at St Louis, U.S.A., and a PhD in Linguistics from the University of Melbourne.
+Judith Bishop is Director of AI Specialists (APAC/US) at Appen.
+She has completed a PhD in Linguistics from the University of Melbourne, an MPhil. in French Literature from Cambridge University, and a Masters of Fine Arts (poetry) from Washington University at St Louis, U.S.A.

 Morten H. Christiansen is Professor of Psychology and Co-Director of the Cognitive Science Program at Cornell University as well Senior Scientist at the Haskins Labs, Professor of Child Language at Aarhus University, and Professor in the Department of Language and Communication at the University of Southern Denmark.
 He is the author of more than 170 scientific papers and has edited four books.
 His research focuses on the interaction of biological and environmental constraints in the processing, acquisition and evolution of language, using a combination of computational, behavioural, and cognitive neuroscience methods.
 This research is summarised in his newest book Creating Language: Integrating Evolution, Acquisition, and Processing from MIT Press.
 He is a fellow of the Association for Psychological Science and delivered the 2009 Nijmegen Lectures.

 Individual Differences in Artificial and Natural Language Statistical Learning

 Erin Isbilen, Stewart McCauley, and Morten Christiansen.
 2022.
 "Individual Differences in Artificial and Natural Language Statistical Learning."
 Cognition.
 225: 105123. doi: 10.1016/j.cognition.2022.105123.

 Pablo Kallens, and Morten Christiansen.
 2022.
 "Models of Language and Multiword Expressions."
 Frontiers in artificial intelligence. doi: https://doi.org/10.3389/frai.2022.781962.